7 Powerful Tips to Lose Weight After 50

 This is your time to learn to love your body and learn to truly feed it, maybe for the first time in your life.

 Why These Tips to Lose Weight After 50 Work

 These weight loss tips are based on science and research.
 Losing weight after 50 can be a challenge and it is not because you are lazy, unmotivated, or even that you eat too much.

 Many women are confused about what to do but they know they need to being doing something.

 The other day, I saw on social media, a guy, who was about 30, telling everyone what they need to do to lose weight.
 In my mind, I called BS.

 Anytime someone tells you, that WHAT you eat doesn’t matter, they really don’t understand how our bodies work and what is best for us long-term.

-As a certified weight loss and life coach for women over 50, I’m at expert at helping you use your MIND to get the results you want in your body and in your life!
+As a certified weight loss and life coach for women over 50, I help women use their MIND to get the results they want.

 Anytime someone says some version of the message, “Eat less and exercise more,” they also don’t understand how POWERFUL our brains are and how powerful our fat is.